 Many people turn to the rental industry as a sound investment opportunity.
 In America, there are approximately 48 million homes that can be rented, including apartments and condos all across this country!
-Becoming a landlord comes with many responsibilities, from keeping up your properties to reducing taxes you pay each year.
+Becoming a landlord comes with many responsibilities, from keeping up your properties to Tax Deductions you pay each year.

 1) Cost of repairs

 Renting is not as easy money.
 You will have to repair your property over time, and these repairs can range from minor cosmetic issues like painting or replacing door locks (which are tax-deductible) all the way up to major problems with water damage– which isn’t necessarily bad if it has been flooding recently near you?
 Documenting what’s being spent on repairs makes sense for accounting purposes, too, because they can be claimed later during tax season!